kemitchell/square-one-forms/confidentiality-ip.md

 ## Open Licensing

 If the company provides policies on acceptable terms for open source, open data, open content, material dedicated to the public domain, or similar kinds of freely available work, you agree to follow those policies.
-You guarantee that any freely available work that you include in or build on in _Covered Intellectual Property_ will conform to those policies.
+You guarantee that any freely available work that you include in or build on in _Company Intellectual Property_ will conform to those policies.

 ## Rights to License